 And what happened to Fray Diego de Landa?

-El Auto of faith de Peanut caused such a stir that Fray Diego de Landa was sent to Spain in October of that same year to give the pertinent explanations to the kingdom of Felipe II.
+El Auto of faith de Peanut It caused such a stir that Fray Diego de Landa was sent to Spain in October of that same year to give the pertinent explanations to the kingdom of Felipe II.

-Evidently he emerged victorious from the subject, so much so that his return to Yucatan was made in the 1573 as bishop, barely 10 years después of the Auto of faith de Peanut.
+Obviously Fray Diego de Landa emerged victorious in the matter, so much so that his return to Yucatán was made in 1573 as bishop, barely 10 years after the Peanut auto-da-fé.

-So reading the story could be seen as a freezing of the character of Diego de Landa, to return to the beginning without anything happening.
+So reading the story could be seen as a freezing of the character of Diego de Landa, so that he returned to the beginning through a revolving door without anything happening.
+This custom of judging between friends is perpetuated on occasions in Spain, as we see today.

 List of things in Yucatan